iamanuragmahendru/NYC-motorvehicle-collision-analysis/README.md

 ## Usage and Setup

 It is recommended to use a virtual environment to run this app.
+You can use virtualenv or conda to create a virtual environment.

 ```bash
 git clone https://github.com/iamanuragmahendru/NYC-motorvehicle-collision-analysis.git